gigaflow-vswitch/gigaflow-documentation/docs/getting-started/installation.md

 !!!
 Tip

     These three machines can also be VMs running on the same physical host.
 The experiments in the paper were performed where the **Ansible** orchestrator was running on the same machine as `gvs` but it could also run on the `tgen` or the collector machine.
-Finally, the collector can also be the same VM/machine running `gvs` or `tgen`.
+The collector can be the same VM/machine running `gvs` or `tgen`.
+Finally, the memory and CPU requirements might seem bloated because of the test setup used for experiments.
+You should be able to run with much fewer resources (e.g. 16 cores, 16GB RAM) as long as the Intel XL710 10/40G NICs are available.

 ## Testbed Configuration